 Once your youngster is ready to learn to ride, YOU must be familiar with the ATV.
 You will be serving as teacher, coach, and safety supervisor for your youngster.
 You must know the controls, handling characteristics, maintenance requirements, and proper riding techniques.
 Read and understand the owner's manual, the hang tags, and labels provided with the vehicle.
 Make sure that the ATV to be ridden is one that is recommended for use by your youngster's age group.
 Review all instructions, requirements and warnings with your youngster.
 Find out about state or local ATV laws or regulations.
-You and your youngster can take the ATV Safety Institute ATV RiderCourse in your area, as well as a fun and informative E-Course (three age-specific versions available) to learn basic ATV safety principles.
-To enroll in the ATV RiderCourse nearest you, visit atvsafety.org/reserve-your-seat or call 800.887.2887.
+You and your youngster can take the ATV Safety Institute ATV RiderCourse in your area.
+Start by taking a fun and informative E-Course to learn basic ATV safety principles.
+The E-Course can be found on our website, atvsafety.org.
+To enroll in the ATV RiderCourse nearest you, visit atvsafety.org/reserveyour-seat or call 800.887.2887.